-Dennis Kucinich and Bernie Sanders to me represent what Democratic Socialists in America say that they want.
-Both politically and everything else.
-And since they are not happy with the liberal Democratic Party, because they don't believe they are socialist enough or farther enough to the left.
-That they see the Democratic Party as "Republican Light", which to me as a democrat is an insult.
+Dennis Kucinich and Bernie Sanders to me represent what Democratic Socialists in America say that they want both politically and everything else.
+And since they are not happy with the progressive Democratic Party, because they don't believe they are socialist enough or far enough to the left, that they see the Democratic Party as "Republican Light", which to me as a Democrat is an insult.
 They should recruit Dennis Kucinich and Bernie Sanders to run for President in 2012.

 When Barack Obama ran for President in 2007/08, the Far-Left in America got behind then Senator Obama, because they saw him as a Democratic Socialist.
 They thought he would try to make America more like Europe, with a broader welfare state and broaden democratic socialism in America.
 Expand Medicare and Social Security, send everybody who wants to go to college.
 Increase taxes on high-earners not to pay down the Federal budget deficit and Debt, but to bring their vision of what America should but which it isn't.
 More like Europe and turn America into a social democracy instead of a liberal democracy.
 As well as gutting the Defense Department to the point where we look more like Europe.

 But since Barack Obama became President two years ago, Democratic Socialists in America have spent a lot of their time being against the President and his Administration.
 Because Barack Obama is not a Democratic Socialist and never has been.
 He's a Progressive Democrat who us also pragmatic.
 Meaning he rather get most of what he's looking for, instead of nothing.
 The Recovery Act, Affordable Care Act, Wall Street reform and the Bush tax cuts, are prefect examples of this.